kkkmail/OdePackInterop/README.md

 4. MF = 10 (`SolutionMethod.Adams`, `CorrectorIteratorMethod.Functional`).
 5. AlgLib Cash-Carp method.

 The number of variables was **_100,001_** (**_n = 50,000_**).
 These variants were chosen as they were the only ones, which did not require time and memory expensive Jacobian calculations.
-Method `CorrectorIteratorMethod.ChordWithDiagonalJacobian` calculates diagonal Jacobian and this is only one extra call to the derivative function per step.
+All other combinations from DLSODE solver and all other solvers from ODEPACK do require a Jacobian and this was ruled out due to its size.
+Corrector iterator method `ChordWithDiagonalJacobian` calculates diagonal Jacobian and this is only one extra call to the derivative function per step.

 # Test results
-If non-negativity is used (all negative values of y are treated as zeros when calculating the derivative) then the results are as follows:
+If non-negativity is used (all negative values of **_y_** are treated as zeros when calculating the derivative) then the results are as follows:

     1. MF = 23 (`SolutionMethod.Bdf`, `CorrectorIteratorMethod.ChordWithDiagonalJacobian`).